MicrosoftDocs/winrt-api/windows.devices.pointofservice.provider/barcodescannersetactivesymbologiesrequest_reportfailedasync_1210652737.md

 An asynchronous operation.

 ## -remarks
-This method should be called if the app is unable to complete the operation.
+This method should be called if the provider app is unable to complete the operation.

 ## -see-also